The Best Restaurants At Rockefeller Center

 Lodi serves some of the most impressive Italian food within a few miles of Liz Lemon’s office.
 It just so happens to be located directly outside of Liz Lemon’s office.
-This place almost exclusively spotlights Italian ingredients, and a meal here pretty much always makes us angry that we're not OOO in Tuscany.
-You can get housemade ricotta, an incredible seafood salad with smoky marinated mussels, and a plate of plump anchovies.
-We recommend you grab a table on the large patio where your neighbor's huge shopping bag from their trip to the Harry Potter flagship store won’t infringe on your personal space.
+This place almost exclusively spotlights Italian ingredients, and a meal here pretty much always makes us wish we were OOO in Tuscany.
+You can get housemade ricotta, a whole host of salumi, and a plate of plump anchovies.
+We recommend grabbing a table on the large patio, where your neighbor's huge shopping bag from their trip to the Harry Potter flagship store won’t infringe on your personal space.

 Naro, located right next to the rink at Rockefeller Center, is from the team behind Atoboy and Atomix.
 While it isn’t quite as exciting as those two places, you’ll have a very pleasant meal with impressive-looking dishes here.
-If you eat in the main dining room—which looks like a space station movie set from the 1970s—your only option is one of two eight-course $195 tasting menus.
-The vegetarian one has more aggressive flavors throughout, but we prefer the omnivore menu, which includes a refreshing octopus dish with a kimchi brine granita and some fluke wrapped in crispy fried dough.
+You can order a la carte in the indoor terrace, but if you eat in the main dining room—which looks like a space station movie set from the 1970s—you can choose between one of two eight-course menus ($165).
+The vegetarian one has more aggressive flavors throughout, but we prefer the omnivore menu, which includes a refreshing raw striped jack dish, served with kohlrabi and seaweed.

 This second outpost of 21 Greenpoint is on the concourse at Rockefeller Center, and it has a bright space that feels part daytime cafe, part wine bar.
-Cocktails and a handful of wines are available, in addition to some perfectly fine dishes like a mortadella sandwich with parmesan cream, crab toast, and a wedge salad.
-Hot items (a burger and pastas, for example) will be added to the menu eventually.
+Cocktails and a handful of wines are available, in addition to some perfectly decent dishes like a mortadella sandwich with parmesan cream, a double cheeseburger, and a wedge salad.
 If you happen to see Bill Murray here, it’s not a random encounter—his son is the chef and owner of this place.

 Blue Ribbon Sushi Bar is your only option for sushi at Rockefeller Center, and you could do a lot worse.
-Open only for lunch, this casual place has all the usual suspects like edamame, a chirashi bowl, and some combos like a $24 one with six pieces of nigiri and a roll.
+Open on weekdays until 6pm, this casual place has all the usual suspects like edamame, a chirashi bowl, and some combos, like six pieces of nigiri and a roll for $26.
 You can also customize your own poke bowl or grab sushi and sides to go if you don’t have time to sit down at the 11-seat sushi counter.
 (The only other seating is at a window counter with four stools.)
 The fish quality is like the third Strokes album: good, but not special.